Questioning the Survey Responses of Large Language Models: Inspecting adjusted responses

 \subsection{Comparing model responses to the U.S. census}

 We now investigate the similarity of language models' adjusted responses to the census data.
 To do so, we consider the overall U.S. census population, as well as 50 census subgroups corresponding to every state in the United States.
+This leads to different human reference populations.

-Inspired by the alignment measures proposed by \citet{santurkar2023opinions} and \citet{durmus2023towards}, we investigate the similarity of model responses to the census data by evaluating the average divergence across questions between model responses and the census statistics.\footnote{Whereas \citet{santurkar2023opinions} use the Wasserstein distance to compare answer distributions, we use KL divergence since questions in the ACS are predominantly nominal, rather than ordinal.} We evaluate average KL divergence between each language model $m$ and each reference population $\mathrm{Ref}$, as follows:
+Inspired by the alignment measures proposed by \citet{santurkar2023opinions} and \citet{durmus2023towards}, we investigate the similarity of model responses to the census data by evaluating the average divergence across questions between model responses and the census statistics.\footnote{Whereas \citet{santurkar2023opinions} use the Wasserstein distance to compare answer distributions, we use KL divergence since questions in the ACS are predominantly nominal, rather than ordinal.} As we focus on categorical questions, we evaluate average KL divergence between each language model $m$ and each reference population $\mathrm{Ref}$, as follows:

 Results are depicted in Figure~\ref{fig:subgroups-mean}.
 For each model we plot the divergence to the census in black, the divergence to the different subgroups in blue, and the divergence to a uniform baseline with balanced responses in red.
 We observe that models are strikingly more similar to the uniform baseline than to any of the populations considered.
 For base models, this result is unsurprising, since in the previous section we established that base models' responses are essentially uniform after adjustment.